Autism, ADHD and Other Developmental Impacts

 - Autoimmune diseases and heightened vulnerability to pathogens, cancer, and other factors that can trigger illness; and

 - Abnormal sexual development and impaired reproductive ability and inclinations.

 In particular, the now proven adverse impacts of certain insecticides on neurological development have received intense focus by scientists worldwide.
 Such impacts can lead to reduced IQ, as well as a number of behavioral problems and learning disabilities.
 The extensive literature on this topic is accessible via our bibliography under the tags developmental impacts and neurodevelopmental toxicity.

 Recent research has also linked herbicides, and in particular glyphosate (aka Roundup), to neurodevelopmental disruptions leading to adverse birth outcomes including autism.

 The largest and most sophisticated population-based study of pesticides and autism was published in the British Journal of Medicine in 2019.
 The von Ehrenstein et al study was conducted by a University of Southern California led team, and reported a 33% elevation in the risk of autism spectrum disorder among children with recognized learning disabilities, compared to matched control children less likely to be exposed to glyphosate from nearby farm applications.

 Surprisingly, living near areas where glyphosate-based herbicides were applied was a more significant factor in autism than living near where the organophosphate (OP) insecticides chlorpyrifos, diazinon, and malathion were applied.

-For this reason, The Heartland Study protocol includes annual developmental assessments at ages 1, 2, and 3, and hopefully through age 16 (pending funding), to enable calculation of odds rations linking herbicide exposure levels and autism, as well as other developmental and behavioral outcomes.
+For this reason, The Heartland Study protocol includes annual developmental assessments at age 3 and hopefully through age 16 (pending funding), to enable calculation of odds rations linking herbicide exposure levels and autism and other developmental and behavioral outcomes.